 There are different ANOVA tests like three-way ANOVA & four-way ANOVA which are not well known and are uncommon but we will not talk about them in much detail in this blog.

-Now, we will share four different examples of when ANOVAs are actually used in real life.
+Now, we will share four different examples of applications of ANOVA in real life with examples.

 An ANOVA test would most likely be used in a manufacturing plant to determine the best materials to use to build a product for a customer.
 The company may need to test which metal is the most durable to purchase.
 If the prices of three different types of metals differ significantly, the company may be looking for ways to save money while still providing a high-quality product.
 The ANOVA test would be appropriate for determining the sturdiness of metals and which would be best for building their products.
 The company may discover that all of the metals are strong enough to withstand the use of the product.
 This would allow the company to select the least expensive of the samples to be used as the material.